idptools/metapredict/docs/getting_started.rst

 Major update to metapredict predictions to increase overall accuracy
 ------------------------------------------------------------------------
 We are always working to make metapredict better, and we have recently managed just that.
 More details will be below, but the short story is that we have made significant improvements in the accuracy of disorder predictions using metapredict.
 By analyzing our new network using the Disprot-PDB dataset predictions, we found that the MCC (which is a measurement accounting for false positives, false negatives, true positives, and true negatives) for metapredict increased from 0.588 for the old (original) network to 0.7 for our new network.
-To put this in perspective, our original network was ranked 12th most accurate when analyzing the Disprot-PDB dataset, and it is now ranked as the 2nd most accurate available predictor.
-We should also note that we are still trying a few 'tweaks' to this new network and plan to updated it if we can improve accuracy any further We will be publishing the updated benchmarks for the 'new metapredict' in the near future (unless we already have but forgot to take this sentance out of the documentation...).
+To put this in perspective, our original network was ranked 12th most accurate when analyzing the Disprot-PDB dataset, and by our own estimates V2 is now ranked as the 2nd most accurate available predictor.

+For more information on the changes made please see our recent preprint:

+Emenecker, R. J., Griffith, D., & Holehouse, A. S. (2022).
+Metapredict V2:
+`An update to metapredict, a fast, accurate, and easy-to-use predictor of consensus disorder and structure.  <https://www.biorxiv.org/content/10.1101/2022.06.06.494887v2>`_ In bioRxiv (p.
+2022.06.06.494887). https://doi.org/10.1101/2022.06.06.494887

+Any questions, please don't hesitate to reach out!

 But wait!
 I need the old metapredict predictions!!!
 ====================================================
 No worries!
 We left users access to the old network.
 The *default network is now our new, more accurate network*.
-However, by calling **-l** or **--legacy** from the command line or by specififing **legacy=True** from Python, you will be able to use the original metapredict network.
+However, by calling ``-l`` or ``--legacy`` from the command line or by specifying ``legacy=True`` from Python, you will be able to use the original metapredict network.
 We wanted to keep making metapredict better, but we also wanted to minimize disruptions to anyone currently relying on the original metapredict predictions for whatever reason.

 So... how exactly was this more accurate metapredict network made?
 =========================================================================
 We didn't think it was possible, but metapredict has somehow become *even more meta*.
 Get ready, because things are about to get a little weird.
-When we implemented the AlphaFold2 pLDDT prediction feature (see section below), we noticed that there were occassional discrepencies between metapredict and the predicted pLDDT (ppLDDT) scores.
+When we implemented the AlphaFold2 pLDDT prediction feature (see section below), we noticed that there were occasional discrepancies between metapredict and the predicted pLDDT (ppLDDT) scores.
 When the ppLDDT scores get high enough, it is unlikely that a given region is actually disordered.
 So, we developed a version of metapredict that we originally called 'metapredict-hybrid' that essentially combined aspects of the ppLDDT scores and the original metapredict scores.
-We found that this 'hybrid predictor' was **much better** than the original metapredict disorder predictor at predicting disordered regions. **But we didn't stop there.** We think one of metapredicts best features is *it is really really fast*.
+We found that this 'hybrid predictor' was **much better** than the original metapredict disorder predictor at predicting disordered regions. **But we didn't stop there.**

+We think one of metapredicts best features is *it is really really fast*.
 This 'hybrid-predictor' was a little on the slow side, coming in at about 1/3 the speed of the original metapredict predictor.
 This is still VERY fast, but we thought we could do better.
 So, we took a little over 300,000 protein sequences and generated metapredict-hybrid scores for those sequences.
 We then fed those sequences and the corresponding metapredict-hybrid scores and generated a new bidirectional recurrent neural network (BRNN) using PARROT.
 We then tested this new network against the original metapredict-hybrid predictions and the original metapredict network.
 The new network that was trained on metapredict-hybrid scores *actually outperformed the metapredict-hybrid predictions when benchmarking against Disprot-PDB*.
 Importantly, this new (super accurate) network was only 30% slower than the original metapredict network, which is substantially better than the 70% hit that metapredict-hybrid took.

 **TL;DR** We made the original metapredict predictor using a network trained on consensus scores from MobiDB.
 We then trained a network on AlphaFold2 pLDDT scores.
 Next, we made a predictor that combined prediction values from the original metapredict predictor and the AlphaFold2 pLDDT predictor to make very accurate disorder predictions.
 Finally, we took hundreds of thousands of proteins, generated disorder prediction scores using the aforementioned combination of the original metapredict predictions and the AlphaFold2 predictions, and then trained our final network on those scores. **That's pretty dang meta.**

 Generating AlphaFold2 pLDDT scores in metapredict
 ======================================================
 In addition, metapredict offers predicted confidence scores from AlphaFold2.
 These predicted scores use a bidirectional recurrent neural network (BRNN) trained on the per residue pLDDT (predicted IDDT-Ca) confidence scores generated by AlphaFold2 (AF2).
-The confidence scores (pLDDT) from the proteomes of *Danio rerio*, *Candida albicans*, *Mus musculus*, *Escherichia coli*, *Drosophila melanogaster*, *Methanocaldococcus jannaschii*, *Plasmodium falciparum*, *Mycobacterium tuberculosis*, *Caenorhabditis elegans*, *Dictyostelium discoideum*, *Trypanosoma cruzi*, *Saccharomyces cerevisiae*, *Schizosaccharomyces pombe*, *Rattus norvegicus*, *Homo sapiens*, *Arabidopsis thaliana*, *Zea mays*, *Leishmania infantum*, *Staphylococcus aureus*, *Glycine max*, *Oryza sativa* were used to generate the BRNN.
+The confidence scores (pLDDT) from the proteomes of *Danio rerio*, *Candida albicans*, *Mus musculus*, *Escherichia coli*, *Drosophila melanogaster*, *Methanocaldococcus jannaschii*, *Plasmodium falciparum*, *Mycobacterium tuberculosis*, *Caenorhabditis elegans*, *Dictyostelium discoideum*, *Trypanosoma cruzi*, *Saccharomyces cerevisiae*, *Schizosaccharomyces pombe*, *Rattus norvegicus*, *Homo sapiens*, *Arabidopsis thaliana*, *Zea mays*, *Leishmania infantum*, *Staphylococcus aureus*, *Glycine max*, and *Oryza sativa* were used to generate the BRNN.
 These confidence scores measure the local confidence that AlphaFold2 has in its predicted structure.
 The scores go from 0-100 where 0 represents low confidence and 100 represents high confidence.
 For more information, please see: *Highly accurate protein structure prediction with AlphaFold* https://doi.org/10.1038/s41586-021-03819-2.
 In describing these scores, the team states that regions with pLDDT scores of less than 50 should not be interpreted except as *possible* disordered regions.

 What might the predicted confidence scores from AlphaFold2 be used for?